 Participants may borrow from their account balances subject to certain limitations.
-Participant loans may be taken from a combination of "Before-Tax", "After-Tax" and rollover account balances.
+Participant loans may be taken from a combination of employee contribution, catch-up contribution and rollover account balances.
 The following applies to participant loans:

 - (a) The maximum amount that a participant may borrow is the lesser of 50% of their account balance or \$50,000.
-The \$50,000 maximum is reduced by the participant's highest outstanding loan balance on any loans during the preceding 12 months. - (b) The minimum amount that a participant may borrow is the lesser of 50% of their account balance or \$1,000. - (c) The loan interest rate is the prime rate (as published in The Wall Street Journal at the inception of the loan). - (d) The loan repayment period is one to five years for a general purpose loan and one to 15 years for a loan used to purchase or build a principal residence.
+The \$50,000 maximum is reduced by the participant's highest outstanding loan balance on any loans during the preceding 12 months.
+Only one loan is allowed from the Plan at a time. - (b) The minimum amount that a participant may borrow is the lesser of 50% of their account balance or \$1,000. - (c) The loan interest rate is the prime rate (as published in The Wall Street Journal at the inception of the loan). - (d) The loan repayment period is one to five years for a general purpose loan and one to 15 years for a loan used to purchase or build a principal residence.
 Principal and interest are paid ratably through payroll deductions.